StephanMusgrave/CV/README.md

 - International team leadership

 ## Employment History
-### Freelance Software Developer (2014 - present)
+### Techstars London (2014 - present)
-Providing software development support to clients
+#### Software Developer
+Providing software development support to start-up companies on the London Techstars program.
+This included developing features and RSpec test coverage for one company’s Rails based product, setting up a Behaviour Driven Development environment (Lettuce) for another company and adding Mixpanel to a JavaScript front end.
+I was also responsible for setting up the Wi-Fi network for the Techstars London Demo Day at the Genesis Cinema

 ### Unicorn Biologics Ltd. (2008 - 2014)
 #### Co-founder